Contrast

 Hospice announces new leadership

-In a step away from traditional structure, the charity is consolidating its leadership with the appointment of two co-Chief Executives.
+In a step away from traditional structure, St Helena Hospice is consolidating its leadership with the appointment of two co-Chief Executives.

+The charity’s Board of Trustees has appointed interim leadership from within the organisation.
 Kate Heslegrave, current Chief Finance and Operating Officer, and Dr Karen Chumbley, current Chief Clinical Officer, will take up their roles from 26th August for a period of six months.

 St Helena Hospice is joining the growing number of charities nationwide who are adopting co-leadership, recognising the positive impact it has by bringing a broader range of strengths and skills to organisational decision-making, along with the shared responsibility for those decisions.